 The world was orange and turquoise, sunlight playing on labradorite.
-There was a man in front of a canvas, painting an ever changing field - wheat, poppies, sunflowers.
+There was a man in front of a canvas, painting an ever-changing field - wheat, poppies, sunflowers.
 Van Gogh at work.
 Orange and turquoise, again.
 Next, I was in a museum.
-It was quite dark, but there was an illuminated sphere in the middle … Continue reading Sixty-Two
+It was quite dark, but there was an illuminated sphere in the middle of … Continue reading Orange and Turquoise

 In a wintry forest, in the night, the trees were dancing.
 Their black bodies stirred in the wind, a frozen flow of shadows against the white.
 I looked up at the light above.
 Couldn't tell whether it was the moon or a lamppost.
 My face was slowly covered with snowflakes ready to melt.
-I could … Continue reading Fifty-Three
+I could … Continue reading Winter Forest

 It was almost night.
 At the edge of the forest, I saw a woman dressed in heavy fabric.
 On top of her head, there was something embellished with pearls, stones and gold.
 She was climbing a hill.
 A vast landscape below.
 Then, like a drawing on the sky, electric lines.
 She looked at me as if to check whether I noticed.

 I saw locks of hair attached to a line, blowing in the wind, like clothes to dry.
 There was also hair lying around on the floor in my mother's kitchen, and outside, all over the yard, half-covered by sand.
 Suddenly, they became butterflies and flew towards the cemetery where my father is buried.
-I wished … Continue reading Fifty
+I wished … Continue reading Paper Birds

 I was in the water, ice above me.
 I could vaguely perceive some kind of commotion above me: people or animals running all over the place.
 Then I was on my feet, the Siberian man behind me, holding my shoulders.
 I was staring into my belly, it looked frozen: turquoise and light purple.
-Next, I … Continue reading Twenty-Eight
+Next, I … Continue reading Dolls

 Then I could see a pulsating light, like a lighthouse.
 We swam closer.
 The light seemed to have antennae or tentacles, rising and sinking in a gentle rhythm.
 Like an octopus.
 As we went closer, I was suddenly sitting on a horse in a carousel.